the-events-calendar/event-tickets/readme.txt

 * Fix - Correct the `Total` value, when the WooCommerce options for currency are empty (Thousand and decimal separator, number of decimals).
 [ETP-231]
 * Tweak - Consolidate duplicate code for getting tickets for each Ticket Provider.
 [ETP-235]
 * Tweak - Modify new views implementation for The Event Calendar, in order to include the "Sold Out" message as we had in the previous version.
 [ET-764]
+- Tweak - When using Event Tickets Plus, the checkbox "Hide my attendee data from public view" will no longer show up when purchasing a ticket if an "Attendees List" is not being displayed in the event [ETP-624]

 = [4.11.5] 2020-03-18 =